ahmedramadan02/meta-PortMsgQueue_layer/README.md

+# meta-PortMsgQueue_layer
-# meta-PortMsgQueue_layer is a demo yocto layer used to port the "POSIX_MsgQueue" application at after kernel startup.
+meta-PortMsgQueue_layer is a demo yocto layer used to port the "POSIX_MsgQueue" application at after kernel startup.